 “On Sight” Based Tours

-Another setup option would be to simply allow the officer to manually confirm their progress as an activity in m-Post while on a Tour.
+Another setup option would be simply allowing the officer to manually confirm their progress as an activity in m-Post while on a Tour.

 Pros of On Sight Based Tours: